CloudLabsAI-Azure/Cloud-Native-Application/labguide/getting-started.md

 ## Lab Validation

 After completing the task, hit the **Validate** button under the Validation tab integrated within your lab guide.
-If you receive a success message, you can proceed to the next task, if not, carefully read the error message and retry the step, following the instructions in the lab guide.
+If you receive a success message, you can proceed to the next task; if not, carefully read the error message and retry the step, following the instructions in the lab guide.

    ![Inline Validation](media/cng13.png)

 If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.

 ## Login to Azure Portal

-1. In the JumpVM, click on the **Azure portal** shortcut of the Microsoft Edge browser, which is created on the desktop.
+1. In the JumpVM, click on the **Azure Portal** shortcut of the Microsoft Edge browser, which is created on the desktop.

    ![](media/cng12.png "Lab Environment")